confluentinc/cp-ansible/docs/VARIABLES.md

 ### kafka_controller_sasl_protocol

 SASL Mechanism for controller Server to Server and Server to Client Authentication.
-Options are plain, kerberos, none.
-You can provide a comma-separated list of mechanisms to configure multiple listeners with different mechanisms.
-For example, 'kerberos,plain'.
+Options are plain, kerberos, none, scram, scram256 (scram only when providing multiple values with first value being non-scram).
+You can provide a comma-separated list of at most two mechanisms to configure multiple listeners with different mechanisms.
+For example, 'plain,scram'.
+When configuring multiple values, you can provide values only from the following list: kerberos, plain, scram, scram256.
 First value of the list is used for controller-controller communication.

 Default:  "{{sasl_protocol}}"